samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Search [Action]

-When you take the Search action, you make a Wisdom check to discern something that isn’t obvious.
-The Search table suggests which skills are applicable when you take this action, depending on what you’re trying to detect.
+When you take the Search action, you make a Wisdom check to discern something that isn't obvious.
+The Search table suggests which skills are applicable when you take this action, depending on what you're trying to detect.

 #### Search